By Megan Lehr

 Your FSA ID serves as your legal signature.You will use it to access all federal student aid websites throughout your time in college.
 To create one, go to studentaid.gov and click on “Create Account.”
 We recommend that you verify your email and phone number.
 This way, if you ever forget your password, you can easily request a recovery code be sent via email or text and avoid losing access to your FAFSA in the process.
-Here is a video that walks you through how to create your FSA ID.
+Check out uAspire's FSA ID guide for help.

 Collect all necessary information